What is TPS | Who can apply | How to apply | Work permit | Travel permit | Other protection | Find help | Information in Tigrigna ትግርኛ

 Travel permits are available to people with TPS.
 It is known as advanced parole.
 It shows immigration officials that you are allowed to travel abroad and back to the USA.

-You can apply for a travel permit by filing Form I-131, Application for Travel Document.
-Follow the instructions on the Federal Register notice when applying for a travel permit.
+You can apply for a travel permit by filing Form I-131.
+Follow the Federal Register notice instructions when applying for a travel permit.

-What happens when TPS Ethiopia expires?
+What happens when TPS expires?

 If you did not have a legal immigration status before you applied for TPS, you may become undocumented.
 You can apply for another form of immigration status if you are eligible.
 If you stay without any legal status, you will risk the chance of arrest or deportation.